 There are a few procedural issues in the NPR dedicated to the electronic delivery of the validation notice and other required disclosures that are not entirely clear.

 The NPR explains how E-Sign Act consent comes into play for the required disclosures.
 However, the FDCPA states that the validation notice is required within 5 days IF the information is not contained in the first communication.

 This may mean that electronic delivery of the validation notice is permitted under normal electronic communication consent.
 Hopefully, this and a few other questions will become more clear in the final rule.

-Although the new rule will clarify certain uses and safe harbors that come with new technologies, PDCflow’s text messaging and email software can be integrated into your business for many uses today.
-To learn more about the savings that can come from shifting to email and text communications in your agency, download our comparison chart.
+Although the new rule will clarify certain uses and safe harbors that come with new technologies, PDCflow’s text messaging and email software can be integrated into your debt collection strategy for many uses today.

 Subscribe to our weekly updates or monthly newsletter to get actionable insights, tactics, and expert advice to improve the payment experience for your customers and create a better cash flow.